jzthree/GraphBoard/README.md

 ####How to use:

-To use gulp and plugins as webserver and livereload during development, run `npm run prepare;npm install gulp -g; gulp` (you may use nvm to install npm without root; expect some time to install all the dependencies).
+To use gulp and plugins as webserver and livereload during development, run `npm run prepare;npm install gulp -g; gulp`
+(you may use nvm to install npm without root; expect some time to install all the dependencies).
 It will be served in localhost:8001 (if the port is also used it may throw an error).

-You can use any webserver you like.
+If you are using Mac OS X, unfortunately currently there is an issue with gulp livereload.
+You can temporarily disable it by setting
+`livereload: {     enable: false, ...}` in gulpfile.js.

-A example is in `demo/index.html`.
+After you started the gulp webserver, an example is in `demo/index.html`.
 The example graph is in `demo/data/graph_run_agraph.pbtxt`

 ####Development: